kelezoli/30DaysOfSWA/www/docs/Digital Reality in VET/Before you choose.md

 **Cons:** After a certain lifetime the product will need spare parts or fixing.
 If the producer is overseas the repair will take a long time.
 Real parts may prevent very fine psychomotor motions.
 Using only virtual parts makes learning harder but leads to learn a very precise motion.

 :::info Example: textile industry
 In a training center Eger, Hungary Virtual Welding simulators that use no moving parts, are introduced in sewing class curriculum, because of their extremely high accuracy in psychomotor skills improvement.
-Source: *(customer testimony by the school to be found!)*
+Source: *(Learn Virtual Europe)*
 :::

 Here is a specific example from welding.
 An important difference of "cheap" optical motion transmission system: it cannot realize and display the weight loss of the electrode during welding.
 It only senses that the end of the device is in front of the workpiece, but it cannot simulate the weight loss of the welding material in real time, thus teaching poor movement coordination.…